streamx-co/FluentJPA/README.md

 <!-- > Probably the most important feature missing in JPA is **Sub Query**.
 Joins are kind of "solved" by JPA annotations combined with JPA loading policies.
 With JPA Repositories [Query Creation](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods.query-creation) it's possible to easily create most of single queries required in practice.
 But there is absolutely no good solution when a sub query is needed!
 Not only FluentJPA supports sub queries very well, it also lets put them into a separate Java function, for brevity.
 After all, sub query is sort of a lambda inside an SQL query, I think. -->
 > Probably the most important feature missing in JPA is **Sub Query**.
 We think that any serious SQL starts with them (just look [here](https://mode.com/sql-tutorial/sql-subqueries/) for few examples).
 Not only FluentJPA supports sub queries, it also lets put them into a separate Java(!) function.
 So the code looks 100% natural to a Java developer.

-Let's start easy and look on the simplest query possible, but overview the entire flow.
+Let's start easy and look on the simplest query possible, but shows the entire flow.
 (A bit spiced with passing an external parameter and JPA Repository integration)

 ### Example 0 - [testPassArguments()](src/test/java/co/streamx/fluent/JPA/PersonRepositoryTest.java)